Pacing your story feature

 Color the fast-paced scenes in red and the slow-paced scenes in blue.
 You can use text colors on your computer or highlighter pencils or markers.

-Quickly you will be able to see how your story is paced.
+You will quickly be able to see how your story is paced.
 You should have alternating red and blue sections.
-At the beginning or toward the end you should have more red sections.
+At the beginning or toward the end, you should have more red sections.

 Conclusion

-Can you think of other elements which might affect pacing?
+Can you think of other elements that might affect pacing?

 Is pacing easier or harder than you thought?
 Why?